-was born in Minnesota (USA).
-My father (a former actor and Guthrie Theatre
+was born in Minnesota.
+My father (a former actor and theatre

-prop-maker) was studying to be a Christian pastor.
-My mother was
+prop-maker) was studying to be a Protestant Christian pastor.
+My mother

 a stay-at-home mom.
 I was the first child in my family,

-eventually becoming the oldest of six children -- three boys and
+eventually becoming the eldest of six siblings -- three boys and

-I was four years old, my father accepted a call to serve as pastor
+I was four years old, my father accepted a call to serve as the pastor

 at a Lutheran church in the small farm town of Union Grove, Wisconsin.

 It would be there, in the country -- surrounded by corn fields, rural

 roads, and open sky -- that I would spend most of my childhood.